IsraelCabrera/frigate/docs/docs/configuration/genai/config.md

 ### Supported Models

-You must use a vision capable model with Frigate.
+You must use a vision capable model with Security.
 Current model variants can be found [in their documentation](https://platform.openai.com/docs/models).
 At the time of writing, this includes `gpt-4o` and `gpt-4-turbo`.

 ### Get API Key